nicklauscyc/vqa/README.md

 ## Quick Start Notes
-The instructions below detail how to activate the python 3 virtual environment to ensure you have the correct dependencies
+The instructions below detail how to activate the python 3 virtual environment to ensure you have the correct dependencies.
+Virtual environments will run python dependencies from the directories `venv` if on Mac or Linux, and `win-venv` if on Windows.
+Alternatively, you could also install the required dependencies locally and run without a virtual environment (not recommended since some dependencies are fairly large)

 ### On Linux and Mac
 ```
 source activate-python-venv.sh